eerimoq/pumbaa/docs/library-reference/standard/select.rst

    :synopsis: Waiting for I/O completion.

 This module provides access to the `poll()` function available in most operating systems.
-It only works for Simba channels.
+It only works for the Simba channels; events, queues and sockets.

 ----------------------------------------------